developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 <span class='text-info'>BOOLEAN</span>

 ####Description
 When true, enables the supplemental barcode decoding.
-Note you must have upcEanSupplementalMode:always set for this parameter to take effect.
+Please note that `upcEanSupplementalMode:always` must be set for this parameter to take effect.

 ####Access
 * Instance: This property can be accessed via an instance object of this class: <code>myObject.upcEanSupplemental2</code>